 Bill Barr Bags a Wolf

-The AG spoke in measured tones — until the topic of mail-in voting came up.
+The AG spoke in measured tones — until the topic of bulk-mail ballot voting came up.

 Next time you hear a Joe Biden supporter dismiss even the possibility of voter fraud in the upcoming election, ask him three questions:

 First, does he love his country?

 Second, does he consider Donald Trump to be “a threat to our democracy”?